HeddyM/SQL-Project-1/starting_with_questions.md

 Answer:
 The country with the highest transaction revenue is the United States.
-The city with the highest transaction reveune is San Francisco
+The city with the highest transaction reveune is San Francisco.

-Note: I used the total_transaction_revenue colum of the all_sessions table for this query even though all but 80 of the entries in this column were NULL.
-This was the most straight forward approach but with a clearer understanding of thedata set and perhaps more contact available I may have approached this question differently.
+Note: I used the total_transaction_revenue column of the all_sessions table for this query even though all but 80 of the entries in this column were NULL.
+This was the most straight forward approach but with a clearer understanding of the data set and perhaps more contact available I may have approached this question differently (eg. using units_sold * price to calculate revenue).

 **Question 2: What is the average number of products ordered from visitors in each city and country?**